tigh-latte/presentations/unsafe-stacks/presentation.md

 ## //go:noescape

-`go:noescape` must be placed before a function is declared, and it disables escape analysis on a functions parameters and return values.
+`go:noescape` must be placed before a function is declared, and it disables escape analysis on a function's parameters and return values.
 Meaning any pointers passed in won't leak to the heap.

 There is, however, a catch.
 Straight from the docs: